pcohen89/catepiller/README.md

 - [x] Model with current data structure and include units as a field
 - [x] Somehow account for the fact that some tube assmblies have 4-7 observations associated with them
 - [x] Use 1/16th power rather than the 1 + log
+- [ ] Use 1/16th for stacking
+- [ ] Account for the fact the some tube assembly ids have multiple observations, which screws up weighting (how do you do the equiv of clustering for prediction)

 ### 4. Misc data ideas
 - [x] Sum weight from all components